AlainBerges/GettingAndCleaningData/README.md

 Introduction
 ======================
-This repo had been builded for the curses project of the MOOC :
+-	This repo had been builded for the curses project of the MOOC :
-"Getting and Cleaning Data", by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD, of Johns Hopkins University It contains :
+	"Getting and Cleaning Data", by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD, of Johns Hopkins 			University

 - 	the datasets (and documentation) used for this project, taken from the study :
 		"Human Activity Recognition Using Smartphones Dataset" publied at International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012 ( 		See $License at the end of this document)
-  - 	the R script of this project : run_analysis.R
+-	It contains :
-  - 	the result obtained by an execution of the function defined in the run_analysis script
+  	- 	the R script of this project : file :run_analysis.R

 how the script works
 ======================